Chinese Educational Mission

 Many of the students later returned to China and made significant contributions to China's civil services, engineering, and the sciences.
 Among the students who attended Natchaug School in Willimantic, Connecticut and MIT was Sung Mun Wai (宋文翙), who later became a Vice Admiral in the Chinese Navy.
-Other prominent students on the mission included Liang Cheng, Tang Shaoyi, Cai Tinggan, and Zhan Tianyou.
+Other prominent students on the mission included Liang Cheng, Tang Shaoyi, Cai Tinggan, Zhan Tianyou and Shouson Chow.

+List of students

+Note: The following names are in each person's own way of transcription used during their studies in USA instead of pinyin.